-Wildflowers, tumbling brooks and craggy mountain vistas are highlights of a difficult but spectacular 4.8-mile trail that climbs to the historic McNeil Point shelter high on Mt.
+Wildflowers, tumbling brooks and craggy mountain vistas are highlights of a difficult but spectacular trail that climbs for more than 4 miles to the historic McNeil Point shelter high on Mt.
 Hood’s shoulder.
 In an alpine meadow above the tree line, the Civilian Conservation Corps built a 10-by-10-foot stone hut in the 1930s.
 The hike from the Top Spur Trailhead follows portions of the Pacific Crest and Timberline trails on the way up.
-After reaching the Top Spur Trailhead, you’ll hike up the trail half a mile, turn right on the Pacific Crest Trail for 60 yards, turn left on the Timberline Trail for 3 miles, and turn right on a 1.1-mile path up to McNeil Point. (photo by William L. Sullivan)
+After reaching the Top Spur Trailhead, you’ll hike up the trail half a mile, turn right on the Pacific Crest Trail for 60 yards, turn left on the Timberline Trail for 3 miles, and turn right on a 1.1-mile path up to McNeil Point.
+This hike is typically best in spring and early fall. (photo by William L. Sullivan)

 Getting there: Drive Highway 26 east of Portland 42 miles.
 Across from the Zigzag Inn, turn left onto East Lolo Pass Road for 4.2 miles.
 Then fork right onto Road 1825 for 0.7 miles, go straight on Road 1828 for 5.6 miles, and fork to the right on gravel Road 118 for 1.5 miles to the Top Spur Trailhead.
 With this hike and others on the list, expect to pay $5 if you don’t already have a Northwest Forest parking pass.

 Trillium Lake Loop Trail